otam-mato/nodejs_mysql_web_app_docker/README.md

    mysql -h <MySQL_Container_IP> -P 3306 -u root -p
    ```

 1.7.
-Create a user named `admin` with the password `12345678`, grant all privileges, and flush privileges:
+Create a user named 'admin' with the password `12345678`, grant all privileges, and flush privileges:

    ```sql
    CREATE USER 'admin'@'%' IDENTIFIED BY '12345678';